 Appendix A provides a brief summary of Explicit Congestion Notification (ECN) [RFC3168].
 It specifies that a router sets the ECN field to the Congestion Experienced (CE) value as a warning of incipient congestion.
 RFC3168 doesn't specify a particular algorithm for setting the CE codepoint, although RED (Random Early Detection) is expected to be used.
 RFC3168 states that "specifications for Diffserv PHBs [RFC2475] MAY provide more specifics" on the CE marking algorithm.
-This document can be seen as effectively providing such "specifics" for PHBs targeting real time services.
+This document can be seen as effectively providing such "specifics" for PHBs (Per Hop Behaviours) targeting real-time services.
 We imagine future specifications for Diffserv PHBs MAY define their ECN marking algorithm by reference to this document.
-In particular we imagine a CL PHB definition would refer to EF [RFC3246] for its scheduling behaviour and to this draft for its ECN marking behaviour.
-However, currently this draft merely documents pre-congestion notification algorithms and encoding schemes that we believe are reasonably good, but not necessarily the best.
-On-going work will consider various alternatives and reach rough consensus on the best.
+In particular we imagine a Controlled Load PHB definition would refer to

+Expedited Forwarding [RFC3246] for its scheduling behaviour and to this draft for its ECN marking behaviour.

 This draft does not propose to change the name of the ECN field.
 The term PCN is solely used for the marking process.
 So we say precongestion marking is applied to the ECN field (not to the PCN field).
 We also keep the names of the ECN codepoints, except wherever new codepoint semantics are required.
-When we talk of PCN-routers, we mean routers arranged so that they will use PCN to mark packets carrying specific, configured DSCPs.
-PCN routers will still use default ECN semantics to mark packets carrying other DSCPs.
+When we talk of PCN-routers, we mean routers arranged so that they will use PCN to mark packets carrying specific, configured DSCPs (differentiated services codepoints).
+PCN routers may still use default ECN semantics to mark packets carrying other DSCPs.

 A router enabled with Pre-Congestion Notification marks packets at a lower traffic level than an ECN-router, when there still isn't any significant build-up of real-time packets in the queue.
-So PCN-marked packets act as an "early warning" that the amount of packets flowing is getting close to the engineered capacity and hence indicate to the admission control system that requests to admit new real-time flows should be rejected.
+So PCN-marked packets act as an "early warning" that the rate of packets flowing is getting close to the engineered capacity and hence indicate to the admission control system that requests to admit new real-time flows should be rejected.

-In addition to admission control, another essential Quality of Service feature in deployed networks is the ability to cope with failures of nodes and links.
-In this situation the network's capacity is reduced and selected flows may need to be terminated (pre-empted) in order to preserve the quality of service of the remaining realtime flows.
-Therefore PCN-routers also include the ability to PCNmark packets to alert that flow pre-emption may be needed.
+In addition to admission control, another essential Quality of Service feature in deployed networks is the ability to cope with failures of routers and links.
+In this situation the network's capacity is reduced and selected flows may need to be terminated (pre-empted) in order to preserve the quality of service of the remaining real-time flows.
+Therefore PCN-routers also include the ability to PCN-mark packets to alert that the rate of packets flowing is too close, or exceeding, the engineered capacity and flow preemption may be needed.